JUMP TO:

 However, there’s also the Fitbit dashboard, which isn’t really a tile per se, but is found from a variety of places.
 This shows all of your daily stats in one handy place.
 This includes both sleep stats as well as activity stats, including trending.

 One such stat is the Readiness Score, which used to be the Fitbit Daily Readiness score.
 They’ve dropped the ‘Daily’ part from the name, as well as tweaked what components are within it.
 The removal of the components are less about removing them, and more about moving them into a different bucket.
-Also, notably, the new Readiness is now free for everyone, with no subscription required for anyone anymore (including all existing Pixel Watch users, and Fitbit users got in an update last week).
+Also, notably, the new Readiness is now free for everyone, with no subscription required for anyone anymore (including all existing Pixel Watch users, and Fitbit users got it in an update last week).

 As for the Readiness Score, the new score now uses HRV, the past two weeks of sleep (with a weighted average built around a sleep reservoir concept), and your resting heart rate.
 It no longer takes into account previous day ‘activity’, whereas resting HR wasn’t previously part of it.
 The reason for the changes is they want the updated Readiness Score to be more about how you’re feeling generally, rather than athletically.
 That’s because the athletic side is now counted for in Cardio/Target load.
 Your Readiness Score is still on a 1-100 scale (with 100 being most ready).